Do These 5 Things Before Launch Day: For First Time Self-Publishing Authors

 2. Picking Categories and Keywords

-If you are self-publishing on Amazon, it is helpful to look at book categories and keywords weeks in advance.
+If you are self-publishing on Amazon, it's helpful to look at book categories and keywords weeks in advance.
 Picking the correct terms can make sure your book gets to number one best seller on the charts.

 There are several ways you can do this.
 Either going through each book category yourself, which can take several hours, or purchase programs to help narrow down potential buyers.